-Individuals with body dysmorphic disorder often seek out cosmetic treatments in order to “fix” their perceived flaws.
+Individuals with body dysmorphic disorder often seek out cosmetic treatments to “fix” their perceived flaws.
 These treatments can vary from cosmetic surgery to other procedures such as skin smoothing treatments, and they can cost thousands of dollars.
 Furthermore, they rarely improve BDD symptoms.
 More often, individuals report an increase in concerns about their appearance or develop new areas of concern following cosmetic treatment.

-Evidence suggests that both medication and cognitive-behavioral therapy (CBT) may effectively reduce symptoms of body dysmorphic disorder.
+Evidence suggests that both medication and cognitive behavioral therapy (CBT) may effectively reduce symptoms of body dysmorphic disorder.

 - Medication: Successful treatment may include the use of selective serotonin reuptake inhibitors (SSRIs), which are antidepressants that also help reduce obsessive thoughts and compulsive behaviors.

 - Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy targets BDD-related thoughts and behavior patterns in order to reduce repetitive behaviors.
 Individuals first learn how their thinking patterns contribute to their symptoms and then how to change their thoughts so that symptoms are less likely to occur.

 Check out MHA’s self-help worksheet or interactive tool for help addressing negative thought patterns.

 Research suggests that major depressive disorder (clinical depression) often coexists with body dysmorphic disorder.
 Other common co-occurring illnesses include social anxiety disorder, obsessive-compulsive disorder, and substance-related disorders.